NGTC Announces GOAL Semi-Finalists

-North Georgia Technical College is beginning the process of finding this year’s local Georgia Award for Occupational Leadership, or GOAL, competition winner.
+North Georgia Technical College is announcing the semi-finalists for this year’s Georgia Occupational Award for Leadership, or GOAL Award, at the school.

 The GOAL Program is designed to spotlight outstanding achievement by students in the Georgia Technical College System and to emphasize the importance of technical education in today’s global workplace.

-GOAL candidates are nominated by an instructor and must carry at least a 3.0 GPA.
+GOAL candidates are nominated by an instructor and must carry at least a 3.0 Grade Point Average.

-Those four will then be interviewed by members of the community who will choose the winner for North Georgia Technical College.
+Those four finalists will then be interviewed by members of the community who will choose the winner for the college.

 That winner then goes on to compete at the state level.